Everything About Pork Shoulder: How to Buy It and Cook It to Perfection

-If you're a fan of carnitas, meaty ragùs, pork stews like chili verde, and pulled pork, then pork shoulder is a cut that's already on your radar.
-It's one of the best bets when you need to feed a crowd or make a meal with leftovers to spare.
-In this guide we're going to make sure you know all the important details about this thrifty cut of meat.
-From buying a pork shoulder to the prep and cooking that happens before it hits your table, here's what you need to know to master this cut of meat.
+If you’re a fan of carnitas, meaty ragùs, pork stews like chili verde, and pulled pork, then pork shoulder is a cut that’s already on your radar.
+It’s one of the best bets when you need to feed a crowd or make a meal with leftovers to spare.
+In this guide we’re going to make sure you know all the important details about this thrifty cut of meat.
+From buying a pork shoulder to the prep and cooking, here’s what you need to know to master this cut of meat.

 What Is Pork Shoulder and Why Should You Cook It?

 Pork shoulder is a relatively tough and inexpensive cut of meat layered with fat that comes from the pig’s shoulder region.
 You may also see this cut labeled as pork butt or Boston butt, but this is actually shoulder meat.
 The actual rear of the pig is called the ham.
 Pork shoulder is sold bone-in or boneless, and can typically weigh between five and 10 pounds.